 Can I Appeal A Punishment Received Due To Non-Compliance Of My Tier 2 Sponsor Licence?

-The usual punishment for in infraction on a Tier 2 Sponsor Licence is known as a Civil Penalty.
+The usual punishment for an infraction on a Tier 2 Sponsor Licence is known as a Civil Penalty.
 This penalty can be issued if you are visited by immigration officials who suspect that you have been employing workers illegally.
-Currently this punishment is a fine of up to £20,000 per illegal worker.
+Currently, this punishment is a fine of up to £20,000 per illegal worker.
 You will be notified by the immigration officer of their suspicions and will be handed a Referral Notice if it is believed that you have correctly carried out the Right to Work checks as appropriate.
 This referral notice means that the case has been referred to the Home Office so that further investigation can be completed.
 Once completed, you will then receive advice from the Home Office as to whether they intend to take the case forward or not.
-If you have been visited, get in touch and our immigration specialists will help you with what to do next.
+If you have been visited, get in touch and our immigration solicitors specialists will help you with what to do next.
 It is vital that you speak to us as quickly as possible so that we can offer the maximum amount of help.